douglaslira/infinityscroll/README.md

 This directive was developed from a demand of my friend Amandio Magalhães.
 It is a simple component that loads data when the screen scrolling reaches the bottom of the window

+# How to install

+* bower install nyxScroll --save

 # How to use

 * 1 - Add to the module component "nyx.components"